Vietnam E-Visa Application And Photo

 Documents required for an online visa to Vietnam

-To apply for an electronic visa to enter Vietnam, have these documents ready:
+To apply for a Vietnam e-Visa, have these documents ready:

-- Your passport, valid for at least six months after arrival date with at least two blank pages, as well as scans of its personal data page;
+- Your passport, valid for at least six months beyond your arrival date with at least two blank pages, plus a clear scan of its personal data page;

 Vietnam visa photo requirements